seednhy346/had1143/README.md

-# How to Create a Free Windows 10 RDP using GitHub | Getscreen Method | 30 min timelimit bypassed

-Hey there, tech enthusiasts!
-Welcome to this step-by-step guide on setting up your very own free Windows 10 RDP using the powerful combo of GitHub and the Getscreen method. 🚀

-## Introduction

-Let's kick things off by breaking down the process into simple, digestible chunks.
-No worries if you're new to this – we'll walk you through it.
-If you haven't got a GitHub account yet, don't sweat it!
-Check out our quick [video tutorial on creating a GitHub account]
 ## Getscreen Account Setup

 Alright, let's get that [Getscreen](https://getscreen.me/en/registration) account rolling.
 Creating an account there is a breeze, and I'll show you how – it'll take literally 1 second!
 Just copy your Getscreen email to a textpad – we promise it's that easy. ⚡